 At St Luke's CE Primary School all class teachers are responsible for providing a curriculum that is suitable for all pupils in the class, including those with Special Educational Needs or Disabilities (SEND) with support from the SENCo.
 We have high expectations for all pupils and are committed to ensuring our curriculum complies with the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.
 Our inclusion statement emphasises the importance of providing an inclusive learning environment for all pupils including those with SEND.
 Additional information on this can be found in our Special Education Needs Information Report and Equalities Policy.

 Click on the subject links below to find out about how we teach each subject across our school.
-The overview of our curriculum experiences from Y1-6 is below.

 If you have any questions regarding the curriculum we teach please contact the school directly.